 The speed and force of truck accidents make them especially dangerous.
 Naturally, bones are one of the first things to break in a crash.
 They are meant to shield the body from events like this but the sheer trauma of a truck incident normally is more than they can take.
-Rosenfeld Injury Lawyers works with people that have experienced these injuries through no fault of their own.
+Rosenfeld Injury Lawyers LLC works with people that have experienced these injuries through no fault of their own.
 We guide them through the legal system so that they can get compensation for their medical bills, lost wages, and other damages.
 Read the information below so that you can get a better sense about what you can recover for and how you can recover in Illinois.

-- Bone Fractures from Illinois Truck Accidents
+- Bone Fractures From Illinois Truck Accidents

-- Broken Bone Treatment after Truck Accidents
+- Broken Bone Treatment After Truck Accidents

-- Claims for Bone Fractures from Illinois Truck Accidents
+- Claims for Bone Fractures From Illinois Truck Accidents

-- The Value of Broken Bone Claims from Illinois Truck Crashes
+- The Value of Broken Bone Claims From Illinois Truck Crashes

-- Illinois Truck Accident Lawsuits with Bone Fractures
+- Illinois Truck Accident Lawsuits With Bone Fractures

-- Truck Accident Lawyers that Can Represent You in Chicago!
+- Truck Accident Lawyers That can Represent You in Chicago!

-Bone Fractures from Illinois Truck Accidents
+Bone Fractures From Illinois Truck Accidents

 The human skeletal system is designed to protect our bodies from strong blows.
 It acts like a shield.
 Unfortunately, sometimes that shield breaks down when the trauma is too great.
 Truck accidents often produce the kind of force necessary to fracture bones.
 We see all kinds of broken bones after these incidents including the following: